Atharva1621/-world-layoffs-sql-analysis/README.md

 Dataset

-The dataset lists layoffs reported by companies around the world, with details like the company, location, industry, country, how many people were laid off, what percentage of the workforce that was, the company's funding stage, and how much funding they had raised.
-It's the same dataset used in Alex The Analyst's MySQL portfolio project series, and it's publicly available through his GitHub.
+The dataset (layoffs.csv, included in this repo) lists layoffs reported by companies around the world, with details like the company, location, industry, country, how many people were laid off, what percentage of the workforce that was, the company's funding stage, and how much funding they had raised.

 Tools used
 MySQL / MySQL Workbench
 Window functions (ROW_NUMBER, DENSE_RANK)
 CTEs (Common Table Expressions)
-1: Data Cleaning
+Part 1: Data Cleaning

 Before analyzing anything, the raw data needed some cleanup.
 The script Data_Clean.sql covers: